-- 1 Complete transection of the cord is followed by total loss of sensation in the regions supplied by the cord segments below the level of injury together with flaccid muscle paralysis.
-Voluntary sphincter control is lost but reflex emptying of bladder and rectum subsequently return, provided that the cord centres situated in the sacral zone of the cord are not destroyed. - 2 Destruction of the centre of the cord, as occurs in syringomyelia and in some intramedullary tumours, first involves the decussating spinothalamic fibres so that initially there is bilateral loss of pain and temperature sense below the lesion; proprioception and fine touch are preserved till late in the uncrossed posterior columns. - 3 Hemisection of the cord is followed by the Brown-Séquard syndrome; there is paralysis on the affected side below the lesion (pyramidal tract) and also loss of proprioception and fine discrimination (dorsal columns).
-Pain and temperature senses are lost on the opposite side below the lesion, because the affected spinothalamic tract carries fibres which have decussated below the level of cord hemisection. - 4 Tabes dorsalis, which is a syphilitic degenerative lesion of the posterior columns and posterior nerve roots, is characterized by loss of proprioception; the patient becomes ataxic, particularly if he closes his eyes, because he has lost his position sense for which he can partially compensate by visual knowledge of his spatial relationship (Romberg's sign). - 5 Intractable pain can be treated in selected cases by cutting the appropriate posterior nerve roots (posterior rhizotomy) or by division of the spinothalamic tract on the side opposite the pain (cordotomy).
-A knife passed 3 mm into the cord anterior to the denticulate ligament and then swept anteriorly from this point will sever the spinothalamic tract but preserve the pyramidal tract lying immediately posterior to it.
+1 Complete transection of the cord is followed by total loss of sensation in the regions supplied by the cord segments below the level of injury together with flaccid muscle paralysis.
+As the cord distal to the section recovers from a period of spinal shock, the paralysis becomes spastic, with exaggerated reflexes.
+Voluntary sphincter control is lost but reflex emptying of bladder and rectum subsequently return, provided that the cord centres situated in the sacral zone of the cord are not destroyed.

+2 Destruction of the centre of the cord, as occurs in syringomyelia and in some intramedullary tumours, first involves the decussating spinothalamic fibres so that initially there is bilateral loss of pain and temperature sense below the lesion; proprioception and fine touch are preserved till late in the uncrossed posterior columns.

+3 Hemisection of the cord is followed by the Brown-Séquard syndrome; there is paralysis on the affected side below the lesion (pyramidal tract) and also loss of proprioception and fine discrimination (dorsal columns).
+Pain and temperature senses are lost on the opposite side below the lesion, because the affected spinothalamic tract carries fibres which have decussated below the level of cord hemisection.

+4 Tabes dorsalis, which is a syphilitic degenerative lesion of the posterior columns and posterior nerve roots, is characterized by loss of proprioception; the patient becomes ataxic, particularly if he closes his eyes, because he has lost his position sense for which he can partially compensate by visual knowledge of his spatial relationship (Romberg's sign).

+5 Intractable pain can be treated in selected cases by cutting the appropriate posterior nerve roots (posterior rhizotomy) or by division of the spinothalamic tract on the side opposite the pain (cordotomy).
+A knife passed 3mm into the cord anterior to the denticulate ligament and then swept anteriorly from this point will sever the spinothalamic tract but preserve the pyramidal tract lying immediately posterior to it.

-The membranes of the cord (the meninges) (Fig. 238)
+The membranes of the cord (the meninges)